SGG-Modding/Hell2Modding/docs/lua/tables/_ENV - Plugin Specific Global Table.md

-# Table: _ENV - Plugin Specific Global Table
+# Table: h2m._ENV - Plugin Specific Global Table

 Each mod/plugin have their own global table containing helpers, such as:
 - Their own guid